-The gateway buoy represents the leading edge in remote AUV tracking, communication,
+The gateway buoy represents the leading edge in remote AUV tracking, communication, and navigation.

 The Gateway buoy is used in conjunction with the REMUS autonomous underwater vehicle system to provide the operator with the ability to remotely track, monitor, command, and interact with the

 vehicle while it is underway.
 This allows operators to maintain communication with the vehicle, and share information with all interested parties, whether they’re in the next room, or around the

 The low-power, long-life Gateway buoys run off standard alkaline battery packs, and includes an on-board power management system that automatically puts the buoy to sleep during periods of

 The compact yet powerful buoys can be easily deployed from a small boat without special handling equipment.

 The standard Gateway Buoy includes the following capabilities:

 Vehicle Tracking and Navigation